Submission Guidelines

 1.4 Submission Conditions

 For ensuring academic and research integrity, all submissions will undergo an originality check for content using Turnitin (https://www.turnitin.com/).
-If a submitted manuscript is determined to involve plagiarism, it will not be considered for publication or author(s) will be required to remove plagiarism.
-The Editor may document and report these allegations to the appropriate officials of the author(s)’s home institution.
+If a submitted manuscript is determined to involve plagiarism, it will not be considered for publication or authors will be required to remove plagiarized content.
+The Editor may document and report these allegations to the appropriate officials of the authors’ home institution.

 To ensure the absolute integrity of the AETR review process, AETR implements the following two measures to handle submissions listing either the Editor or Editorial Board Member as author(s):

-- A past Editor or an Editorial Board Member will serve as the Guest Editor of any research manuscript submitted, which lists the Editor as an author.
+- A past Editor or an Editorial Board Member will serve as the Guest Editor of any research manuscript submitted that lists the Editor as an author.

 - Editorial Board Member(s) listed as author(s) on a submission will not participate in any deliberations concerning the submission.

-Submissions should include a (1) cover letter, (2) separate title page, and an (3) anonymized copy of the submission for peer review.
-When submitting these documents during the initial submission you are only provided a link for one combined document file.
-You can either submit a zipped document or folder that contains all needed documents or only submit the anonymized manuscript.
-After the initial submission is complete, you can then upload the additional documents.
-If you do run into issues uploading any needed documents, please reference your submission number and directly email these documents to aetr.editor@gmail.com.
+Submissions should include (1) a cover letter, (2) a separate title page, and (3) an anonymized copy of the submission for peer review.
+When submitting these documents during the initial submission, only one link for a combined document file is provided.
+Authors can either submit a zipped document or folder that contains all needed documents or only submit the anonymized manuscript.
+After the initial submission is complete, additional documents can then be uploaded.
+If issues arise when uploading necessary documents, please reference the manuscript submission number and email these documents directly to aetr.editor@gmail.com.

-The cover letter should indicate (i) objective and significance of the submission; (ii) a statement that the material in the submission is original, not published elsewhere, and not submitted simultaneously for publication elsewhere; and (iii) disclosures of any conflicts of interest.
+The cover letter should indicate (1) objective and significance of the submission; (2) a statement that the material in the submission is original, not published elsewhere, and not submitted simultaneously for publication elsewhere; and (3) disclosures of any conflicts of interest.

-Human Subjects Research: Please indicate in your cover letter that your research, if applicable, adheres to pertinent policies and regulations at the federal, state, and university level for data involving human subjects, youth, and at-risk groups.
+Human Subjects Research: Indicate in the cover letter that the research, if applicable, adheres to pertinent policies and regulations at the federal, state, and university level for data involving human subjects, youth, and at-risk groups.
 Human subjects data include survey data, interview data, academic data, grades, and student comments.
-Author(s) must indicate they have received approval from all appropriate Institutional Review Boards (IRBs) or equivalent institutional oversight authorities.
+Authors must indicate that they have received approval from all appropriate Institutional Review Boards (IRBs) or equivalent institutional oversight authorities.
 In addition, authors must provide an IRB or similar approval number and letter if applicable.
-The AETR will not publish results involving deception of human subjects.
+AETR will not publish results involving deception of human subjects.
 The Editor may grant an exception if a well-documented justification is provided.

-Statement of Inclusivity: AETR highly encourages the use of inclusive language to acknowledge diversity, convey respect to all people, to be aware of differences, and promote equal opportunities.
-Content of submissions should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability or health condition; and try to use inclusive language throughout the manuscript.
-Authors should ensure that writing is free from bias, stereotypes, slang, reference to dominant culture and/or cultural assumptions.
-We advise authors to use neutral plural nouns ("faculty, instructors, professionals, students," etc.) as default/wherever possible instead of using "he, she," or "he/she."
+Statement of Inclusivity: AETR highly encourages the use of inclusive language to acknowledge diversity, convey respect to all people, be aware of differences, and promote equal opportunities.
+Content of submissions should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability, or health condition; and try to use inclusive language throughout the manuscript.
+Authors should ensure that writing is free from bias, stereotypes, slang, reference to dominant culture, and/or cultural assumptions.
+We advise authors to use neutral plural nouns (e.g., faculty, instructors, professionals, students) as default/wherever possible instead of using he, she, or he/she.
+Use of “they” as a singular neutral pronoun is acceptable.

 2.1.1 File Format